EvanCooper9/weather_sms/README.md

 {
   "name" : "Evan",
   "number" : "14161234567",
-  "city" : "Ottawa, ON, Canada"
+  "city" : "Ottawa, ON, Canada",
   "alerts" : [ ]
 }
 ```
 Where
 - `name` is the name on the account
 - `number` is the phone number that messages will be sent to.
 Must be pre-fixed with the number's country code
-- `cityId` is the ID if the city wich weather information is gathered for.
-See [here](http://openweathermap.org/current#cityid) for more information
+- `city` is the city name as per Google's geocoding records.
 - `alerts` is an array of alert objects

 ####Alerts